 - Handwork: knitting, crochet, sewing, cross stitch, basic weaving, toy making, and woodworking.

-- Music: singing, pentatonic flute, recorder.
+- Music: singing, pentatonic flute, and recorder.

 - Foreign Languages: French and German.

-- Movement: eurythmy, gymnastics, group games.
+- Movement: eurythmy, gymnastics, and group games.